-- the scope of the law is too narrow or it is too narrowly interpreted, - the law is poorly or ambiguously formulated so that its scope is unclear, - the employment relationship is disguise, - the relationship is objectively ambiguous, giving rise to doubt as to whether or not an employment relationship really exists, - the employment relationship clearly exists although it is not clear who the employer is, what rights the worker has, and who is responsible for them, and - lack of compliance and enforcement.2 http://www.ilo.int/ifpdial/areas-of-work/labour-law/WCMS CON TXT IFPDIAL EMPREL EN/lang-en/index.htm
+- the scope of the law is too narrow or it is too narrowly interpreted, - the law is poorly or ambiguously formulated so that its scope is unclear, - the employment relationship is disguise, - the relationship is objectively ambiguous, giving rise to doubt as to whether or not an employment relationship really exists, - the employment relationship clearly exists although it is not clear who the employer is, what rights the worker has, and who is responsible for them, and - lack of compliance and enforcement.

-In our owned operations, BELLA+CANVAS complies with all rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.
+In our owned operations and joint ventures of which we are a party, BELLA+CANVAS complies with all rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.
 We expect adoption of and adherence to the same standards by all of our business partners, such as contractors, suppliers, or agents.